rogerfernandezv/simple_activities_list/readme.md

 ## Config

-Edit you .env with mysql host, username and password.
+Edit you .env with mysql host, username, password and database name.

 ```
 php artisan migrate